BenjiMilan/fox_rabbit/README.md

 # Fox Rabbit Simulation
 A basic fox rabbit simulation in Godot.

 Made as a first project to learn the engine.
-Simulates the life foxes and rabbits and has a graph to track their population.
+Simulates the life of foxes and rabbits and has a graph to track their population.